 The Circo Massimo (‘Circus Maximus’) is right next to the Palatine Hill in the center of the city.
 At 620 feet long, and according to Pliny seating 250,000 people, it’s the largest sports stadium ever built, and is where ancient horse races used to take place.
 The emperor built a terrace on the edge of his palace so he could watch the games.
 Only one end of it is being excavated; the rest is still a long grassy public space and is a popular place for locals to exercise.
 Nearest transport: Circo Massimo Metro station (Linea B).

-Wherever you decide to run in the city, it will give you a new perspective on the city, and allow you to see the sights away from the tourist traps.
+Wherever you decide to run in the city, it will give you a new perspective on Rome, and allow you to see sights far away from the tourist traps.